kivy/kivy/doc/sources/guide/packaging-osx.rst

 The specs file is named `touchtracer/touchtracer.spec` and located inside the pyinstaller directory.
 Now we need to edit the spec file to add kivy hooks to correctly build the executable.
-Open the spec file with your favorite editor and put thes lines at the start of the spec::
+Open the spec file with your favorite editor and put these lines at the start of the spec::

   from kivy.tools.packaging.pyinstaller_hooks import get_hooks